Year of graduation: 2010

 What is the best, most exciting or fun thing that you have done in your career?

 I find my work at its most fulfilling when I can develop skills and perspectives I can apply in my wider life.
 The Chartered Institute of Arbitrators’ introduction to alternative dispute resolution changed the way I deal with conflict not only in my work, but also in life generally.
 Skills such as looking for gains for both parties and separating the people from the problem are useful in contract negotiations, but they are also good 'life skills' when disagreements arise.
 Similarly, the Law Society’s conference on business and human rights changed my perspective.
 In-house lawyers need to be aware of a company's impact on the wider world, but business and ethics is an incredibly important area generally.
-I am learning more about it, and getting involved with initiatives (such as Oxfam's Lawyers Against Poverty) outside the workplace.
+I am learning more about it, and getting involved with pro bono initiatives outside the workplace.

 What advice would you give to anyone wanting to get in to the same line of work?

 Be bold.
 Ask for advice.
 Ask for work experience.
 Ask for a job.
 There are a lot of organisations with different business models and specialisms, and at any given time many will have a need for new recruits.
 Solve their problem for them by showing you are interested.

 At the same time, it is never too early to start helping other people.
 If you are a third-year undergraduate, pass on what you have learned to first-years.
 If you are a first-year, go and speak to sixth-formers at your old school about studying law.
 The law can be linear and hierarchical, but we can all think more freely and innovatively about the profession if we break these hierarchies down.

 What is your favourite memory of studying at Plymouth?